ozgurd5/CasinoPixi/README.md

 pixi.min.js: Pixi.js library.

-gameFrontEnd.js: Creates PIXI application, creates sprites and texts that will be manipulated by gameAnimation.js and gameLogic.js.
+gameFrontEnd.js: Creates sprites and texts that will be manipulated by gameAnimation.js and gameLogic.js.

-gameStates.js: Keeps state data, game’s current state and event handler.
+gameStates.js: Creates PIXI application.
+Keeps state data, game’s current state and event handler.
  * STARTED:   Game started but didn't take "credits" from the server
  * IDLE:      Ready to play
  * PLAYED:    Player pressed play button, waiting respond from server